 Customers buy from people they know and trust.
 It was true before the internet, and it remains true now.
 Going digital doesn’t mean you need to lose the human connection.

 There’s a lot of competition out there.
 However, not all businesses go out of their way to continuously engage and connect with their customers.
 You’d be surprised what a difference it can make.
 Their loyalty will stay with you even if they can find similar products elsewhere.

 If you want to not only survive but excel at eCommerce, you will need to market everywhere, put in the work, and cultivate customer relationships.
-There will surely be more lessons to be learned as your business grows, but these are these three lessons are the core of every online business.
-And, as such, you will continuously need to work on them wherever your business may take you.
+These three lessons are the core of every online business.
+As such, you will continuously need to work on them wherever your business may take you.